sitepoint/aws-mfa-env/README.rst

 .. _`Adam Bolte`: https://www.sitepoint.com/author/adam-bolte/

-This is a small Bash script that gives the user the ability to quickly obtain AWS session credentials as shell environment variables using IAM access keys that are restricted otherwise heavily restricted.
+This is a small Bash script that gives the user the ability to quickly obtain AWS session credentials as shell environment variables, using heavily restricted IAM access keys and a MFA device.

 For example, a user might have a Deny policy as detailed here: https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_my-sec-creds-self-manage-mfa-only.html